How Do You Like Me Now – Holly Bourne – Click to Buy

 Holly Bourne – How Do You Like Me Now?
 My Verdict

 To me, as I could relate quite a lot to it, it felt quite raw.
-It’s not always to read but I found it inspiring.
+It’s not always easy to read but I found it inspiring.
 It even gave me strength to re-evaluate things I thought made me happy.
 How Do You Like Me Now? instantly sucked me in.
 It’s one of those books I was able to read so easily.
 It’s well paced and the characters and relationships are well-developed and believable.

 Definitely one of my favourite reads of 2019.
 I recommend it to any young woman in their late 20s or early thirties.